Skip to main content

 The duty cycle is the proportion of time when the output voltage is ON relative to the entire period of time.
 It is expressed in percentage, with 100% being fully on (maximum brightness), as shown in the below diagram:

-Duty cycle on Mean Well LED driver with PWM output
+Duty cycle of MEAN WELL LED driver with PWM output

 Scenario 2